Upgrading Talos Linux

 In most cases, it is correct to let Talos perform its default action of erasing the ephemeral data.

-However, if you are running a single-node control-plane, you will want to make sure that
+However, for a single-node control-plane, make sure that

-Rarely, a upgrade command will fail to run due to a process holding a file open on disk, or you may wish to set a node to upgrade, but delay the actual reboot as long as possible.
+Rarely, an upgrade command will fail due to a process holding a file open on disk.

 In these cases, you can use the

-This puts the upgrade artifacts on disk, and adds some metadata to a disk partition that gets checked very early in the boot process.
+This puts the upgrade artifacts on disk, and adds some metadata to a disk partition that gets checked very early in the boot process, then reboots the node.

 On the reboot, Talos sees that it needs to apply an upgrade, and will do so immediately.

 Because this occurs in a just rebooted system, there will be no conflict with any files being held open.